-In the Reading Comprehension section, you read four fairly long passages on particular topics and answer several questions about them.
+In the reading comprehension section, you read three fairly long and one pair of shorter passages on particular topics and answer several questions about them.
 The questions ask about the author's conclusion, the author's tone, the meaning of words, how the passage is organized, and other points designed to test your ability to understand what you read.
-The good news: The LSAT uses
+The good news: The LSAT uses a limited pool of question types over and over again.
+Because you can predict the types of questions being asked, you can practice reading to answer the questions you know you'll see.

-Topics range from humanities and science and social science disciplines to political writing.
+Topics range from humanities and science and social science disciplines to law-related writing.
 You don't need any expertise in any particular area; in fact, if you have expertise in the subject of a passage, try to forget your outside knowledge.
 You want to answer all the questions from the information given to you in the passage.
 Outside knowledge may actually distract you!